What's On in the Penistone Area 2026

 Sessions

-1st and 3rd Weds 9am to noon, Penistone Library, Town Hall building, no appointment needed.
+1st and 3rd Weds 9am to noon, Penistone (temporary) Library, Town Hall building, no appointment needed.
 The Library is in the former 'Carnegie Library' Shrewsbury Road until it returns to the High Street premises later in 2026.
-These are face-to-face advice sessions for BMBC Penistone East and Penistone West residents for problems with such as: debt, money worries, benefits, housing, employment, relationships, consumer or energy supply.
+These are face-to-face advice sessions for BMBC Penistone East and Penistone West residents, for problems with such as: debt, money worries, benefits, housing, employment, relationships, consumer or energy supply.
 Funded by Penistone Area Team (Fb), (BMBC funded).

 ,, ,, Walk out Weds Weekly 11am to 12.15 pm, Penistone Skate Park, next to Trans-Pennine Trail.
 Local organised walks by 'Barnsley Well-being' (BMBC).